IRS Income Tax Form 1041 for Estates and Trusts

 Each beneficiary who receives a distribution from the estate or trust should be issued a Schedule K-1 at the end of the tax year.
 The schedule details the amount and type of any income she received from the estate.
 The beneficiary would then report this income on her own tax return.
 The trust or estate can take the deduction for the total amount of these K-1s by preparing and submitting Schedule B along with Form 1041.

-Discretionary distributions from an estate and trust — those that are left up to the trustee or the executor but are not required under the terms of a last will and testament or trust documents — are not reported on Schedules K-1, and they're not deductible.
+Discretionary distributions from the corpus of an estate and trust—those that are left up to the trustee or the executor but are not required under the terms of a last will and testament or trust documents—are not reported on Schedules K-1, and they're not deductible.

 Use Schedule D to report gains and losses associated with the sale of any assets.
 It might occur when an estate must liquidate property to raise cash to settle the decedent's debts.
 Schedule D must also be submitted with the Form 1041.

 State Laws May Be Different